Coach Chuck Warner

-Chuck Warner has been a leader in American Swimming for more than twenty-five years.
+Chuck Warner has been a leader in American Swimming for more than forty years.
+In 2022 he was inducted into the American Swimming Coaches Hall of Fame for his coaching achievements and service to the sport.
 As a swimming coach he has led teams to seven National Y team championships, three NCAA Championship runners-up teams (DII), and seven runners-up Big East Conference teams.
 For thirteen years he served as head coach at Rutgers University.
 During his tenure, the women's team moved from eleventh place in the Big Conference when he took over in 1997 to being ranked twelfth in-country in 2006.
 That year the Lady Knights finished eighteenth at the NCAA Championships with four athletes earning all-American honors.
 Four times he was named conference coach of the year.
 His teams have been noted for their spirit and cohesiveness, enjoying the excitement of championship swimming as the culmination of a season and even years of hard work.

 The swimmers he's assisted in developing have risen to the highest level of the sport including winning Olympic Gold Medals.
 During his career, he has developed more than a dozen USA National Team members and coached athletes to over 100 NCAA all-American berths.
 In 2007, he helped three swimmers represent the United States in international competition.
 That summer Kelly Harrigan was one of only two American women to win a gold medal in an individual race at the World University Games, in Bangkok, Thailand.